 Long term disability insurance companies want to get an unbiased opinion and concrete proof that you cannot work before they will approve your LTD claim.
-A note from the doctor may be okay with your employer, but to receive long term disability benefits, you will need a shred of more evidence.
+A note from the doctor may be okay with your employer, but to receive long term disability benefits, you will need more evidence.
 The documentation that you will need to gather is referred to as your “administrative file.”
 Everything that is relevant to your case must be in your administrative file, including all the documentation that you want to present as proof of disability.
 In addition to medical and lab reports, insurance companies want to know the following:

 - How much time does your doctor expect you to be out?